A first classification series for young children looking at what defines a particular animal type

 This book explores what makes an animal a fish - how their characteristics are different from other groups of animals.
 It shows many examples of different types of fish in their natural environment.
 The simple text, suitable for children aged 5+, is accompanied by large, attractive photographs.
 For children progressing through book bands it is suitable for reading at level 8: Purple.

-This book is part of the 'In the Animal Kingdom' which explore the classification of animals.
-Why not look for them all: Amphibians live on land and water; Birds have feathers; Fish live in water; Reptiles have scaly skin; Invertebrates have no backbone; Mammals drink milk.
+This book is part of the 'In the Animal Kingdom' series which explores the classification of animals.
+Why not look for them all: Amphibians Live on Land and Water; Birds Have Feathers; Fish Live in Water; Reptiles Have Scaly Skin; Invertebrates Have No Backbone; Mammals Have Hair.